Accounts Receivable (AR) Turnover Ratio Guide + Formula

 A higher or good accounts receivable turnover ratio indicates that the company collects its credit sales efficiently.
 In contrast, a low ratio may highlight a need to re-think the company’s credit policies or collections processes.

 For any business, having a steady stream of cash coming in is key to keeping operations running smoothly.
 This is where AR turnover comes into play, as the metric sheds light on a company’s credit and collections processes.
-By understanding AR turnover, companies can quickly spot operational inefficiencies, cash flow shortages, and customer payment behavior.
+By understanding efficiency ratios like AR turnover, companies can quickly spot operational inefficiencies, cash flow shortages, and customer payment behavior.

 For example, suppose customers don’t settle their bills on time.
 In that case, a significant delay in payments can leave the company in a cash crunch, unable to allocate resources toward planned projects, and uncertain about its future.